 However, the demand for interoperability with other federations, notably through eduGAIN, has prompted the need for WAYF's hub&spoke architecture to be supplemented with a peer2peer (or 'mesh') interface, allowing WAYF entities to interact directly with those of other federations, seemingly without the hub's mediation, while still retaining the advantages of the hub&spoke architecture enumerated above.
-This 'hybrid' federation architecture is being introduced in the spring of 2018, with a new software platform written in Golang, thoroughly tested and currently being reviewed by German XML security experts.
+This 'hybrid' federation architecture is being introduced in the spring of 2018, with a new software platform written in Golang, thoroughly tested and, back in March, reviewed by German XML security experts.

 WAYF as a 'federation operator' can be said to fill two distinct roles: that of hub opererator and that of metadata provider.
 Backed by a strong infrastructure for metadata management, WAYF has the capability to maintain, manage and publish any SAML2 or other metadata that anyone would need — and so would be able to maintain e.g. the metadata needed by all public-sector identity federations in Denmark, perhaps publishing this in a single, “national” XML feed.